yegor256/blog/_drafts/ai.md

     It doesn't really _understand_ anything.
     Neither AlphaCode nor Codex analyze the _semantics_ of the input.
-Whether it says "draw a green line" or "save a file," the AI sees just two sequences of characters: of 17 and 11 length respectively.
+Whether it says "draw a green line" or "save a file," the AI sees just two sequences of characters: of length 17 and 11 respectively.
 It doesn't _know_ what "green" means nor how it's different from a "file."
-They tokenize texts into vectors.
+They tokenize text into vectors.
 If they used [CNL](https://en.wikipedia.org/wiki/Controlled_natural_language) it would
     be understanding, but they don't.